wp-plugins/thekendienst/readme.txt

 == Changelog ==

+= 0.3.1 =
+* changed the sort-order in backend for better maintenance of many events.
+* fixed a bug with the rendering of deleted events

 = 0.3.1beta=
-* chenged the sort-order of time frames
+* changed the sort-order of time frames

 = 0.3beta =
 * minor bugfix